INTRODUCTION

 deep mysteries where Christ reveals characteristics of himself using symbols

-history to unveil and lead us to greater understanding of the Mystery of God.
+and lead us to greater understanding of the Mystery of God.

 As God does not spoon-feed us, he expects us to